Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/c&py/23_Ultrasonic_Ranging.rst

     Return the length of the pulse (in microseconds) or 0 if no pulse is completed before the timeout (unsigned long).

-Python Code 23.1 UltrasonicRanging
+Python Code UltrasonicRanging
 ----------------------------------------------------------------

 First, observe the project result, and then learn about the code in detail.

-If you have any concerns, please send an email to: support@freenove.com
+:combo:`red font-bolder:If you have any concerns, please send an email to:` support@freenove.com

 1. Use cd command to enter 23_UltrasonicRanging directory of Python code.